marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * Create Authentication layer

 ### ToDo: ###
+* Investigate suing Mock DbSet instead of having a fake Repository
 * investigate option of creating view model layer (this will clean up password field on Member for example)
 * verify of username, password on create of member without causing a post back
 * add functionality to Member edit for Password and Avatar (including validation)